 If we’re Protestants, we want to be biblical.
 And if we’re biblical we have to say things like “you were washed, sanctified, and justified in the Name of Jesus” and “in your baptism you died with Christ, and whoever dies is justified from sin.”
 Because that’s what the Bible says.

 That’s the problem of systematic theology – certain passages are considered over and above other passages, pretty much trumping other very clear teaching in Scripture.
 So, while Protestants champion Paul’s call of justification by faith alone (normally through a post-Reformation, western lens rather than via a first century, Jewish lens), we easily forget important passages like Acts 2:38; Rom 6:1-4; Col 2:11-12; 2 Pet 3:21.
-Chew on those for an evenings, or a month.
+Chew on those for an evening, or a month.

 Or, perhaps we know they are there, but we aren’t sure what to do with them, since we believe in justification by faith alone.
 They are what Scot McKnight calls blue parakeet passages – they aren’t so easily caged.